PooyehA/Deep-LASI/docs/source/documentation.rst

 **PicoQuant universal file format (.ptu)**

 *Deep-LASI* can handle confocal data obtained by scanning laser microscopy in 'Pick-n-destroy' mode.
 Single time-traces saved in the PicoQuant universal file format (*.ptu*) can be read in consecutively.
+--> @Simon: Short description what DL is doing with the data ... how the data is read, an what the requirements / data structures need to be, in order to be readable for DL.

 **Hierarchical Data Format 5 (.hdf5)**

 To analyse data from localization microscopy analysed withe `Picasso <https://picassosr.readthedocs.io/en/latest/index.html>`_, we extended *Deep-LASI* also to read in the binary file format Photon-HDF5 (*.hdf5*) as described on `http://photon-hdf5.github.io <http://photon-hdf5.github.io>`_.
+--> @Simon: Short description what DL is doing with the data ... how the data is read, an what the requirements / data structures need to be, in order to be readable for DL.

 Saved File Formats
 ~~~~~~~~~~~~~~~~~~~~~~~